borahuho/DevOps3/README.md

 ## Prerequisites
 ```
-This setup is the second to practice with my students.
+This setup is the next to practice with my students.
 Works on Windows 10

 Software needed: